jmduke/site/posts/microblog/incumbency.md

 Whether you’re an incumbent or a new market entrant, it’s very important to think about strategic long-term moat, points of customer acquisition, tail risks, and useful levers: which was also true in 2020, and 2010, and so on.

 Any argument otherwise is science fiction: interesting and thought-provoking but rarely useful.
+(And remember to [taste the kool-aid](https://jmduke.com/posts/microblog/koolaid/).)

 [^1]: Epistemic disclaimer: I think our distance from “instant, Matter Compiler-style AI-built software products” is so far away from the present that it doesn’t really warrant serious discussion